ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   Execute any tests whose name and/or path match the regular expression pattern (case sensitive).
-Example: `ceedling "test:pattern[(I|i)nit]"` will execute all tests named for initialization testing.
-Note: quotes may be necessary around the ceedling parameter to distinguish regex characters from command line operators.
+Example: `ceedling "test:pattern[(I|i)nit]"` will execute all tests named for initialization testing. _Note:_ Quotes may be necessary around the regex characters or entire task to distinguish these characters from shell command line operators.

 * `ceedling test:path[*]`:

   Execute any tests whose path contains the given string (case sensitive).
-Example: `ceedling test:path[foo/bar]` will execute all tests whose path contains foo/bar.
-Note: both directory separator characters / and \ are valid.
+Example: `ceedling test:path[foo/bar]` will execute all tests whose path contains foo/bar. _Notes:_

+  1. Both directory separator characters `/` and `\` are valid.
+  1. Quotes may be necessary around the task to distinguish the parameter's characters from shell command line operators.

-* `ceedling test:* --test_case=<test_case_name> `
+* `ceedling test:* --test-case=<test_case_name> `
-  Execute test cases which do not match **`test_case_name`**.
-This option is available only after setting  `:cmdline_args` to `true` under `:test_runner` in the project file:
+  Execute individual test cases which match `test_case_name`.

-    ```yaml
-    :test_runner:
-      :cmdline_args: true
-    ```

-  For instance, if you have a test file test_gpio.c containing the following test cases (test cases are simply `void test_name(void)`:
+  For instance, if you have a test file _test_gpio.c_ containing the following test cases (test cases are simply `void test_name(void)`:

     - `test_gpio_start`